 Minor injuries combined with the associated animal stress, will result in lower animal growth rates and lower resistance to illness.
 Illness may in turn lead to higher medical costs and/or animal loss.
 Injured and stressed cows are also less likely to calve.
 All of these results cut into your profitability.

-As you are clearly aware, the risk of injury extends beyond your stock.
+As you are clearly aware, the risk of injury extends beyond your livestock.
 Stressed livestock also put handlers at greater risk.
-An injury to a handler can be devastating.
+An injury to a handler can be far more devastating.